3 Ways Featured Snippets in Search Can Boost Your Website Traffic

-Ever wonder what those rectangular boxes are at the top of a search engine results (SERP) page are called?
-Or what about how you can get your website’s information to appear in them?
-They’re referred to as Featured Snippets and you can have your website appear there by having the most relevant answer formatted properly on your website.
+Those rectangular boxes are at the top of a search engine results (SERP) page are called Featured Snippets.
+How can you get your website’s information to appear in them.
+To get your website to appear there you need to have the most relevant answer (to a search question) and it must be formatted properly on your website.

 Here are three good reasons why you should strive to have your website content show up in one of them.
 But first, let’s examine featured snippets more closely.